On principal series representations of quasi-split reductive p-adic groups: Whittaker normalization

 Unfortunately the isomorphism from Theorem \ref{thm:1.1} is not entirely canonical, because it depends on a good maximal compact subgroup $K$ of $G$, and often $G$ has more than one conjugacy class of such subgroups.
 Further, it may be expected that the 2-cocycle $\natural_{\mf s}$ of $\Gamma_{\mf s}$ is trivial, because $G$ is quasi-split.
 We will fix both issues by using a Whittaker datum.
 Let $U$ be the unipotent radical of $B$ (since all Borel subgroups of $G$ are conjugate, the choice of $B$ is inessential.)
 Let $\xi : U \to \C^\times$ be a nondegenerate smooth character, which means that it is nontrivial on every root subgroup $U_{\alpha}$ with $\alpha \in R (\mc G,\mc S)$ simple.
 Then the $G$-conjugacy class of $(U,\xi)$ is Whittaker datum for $G$.

 Recall that a Whittaker functional for $\pi \in \Rep (G)$ is an element of

 where Ind denotes smooth induction.
 We say that $\pi$ is generic, or more precisely $(U,\xi)$-generic, if it admits a nonzero Whittaker functional.
 It is well-known \cite{Rod,Sha} that every representation $I_B^G (\chi)$ with $\chi \in \Irr (T)$ is generic, and that its space of Whittaker functionals has dimension one.
-Let us exhibit more examples of generic representations.
+For the upcoming arguments we need a larger but modest supply of generic representations.